jdolan/Objectively/README.md

 Objectively
 ===
 Ultra-lightweight object oriented framework for the C programming language.

-Cocoa-inspired API.
+Cocoa-inspired core library.

 Zlib license.

 Adding Objectively to your project
 ---